enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - adds execute permissions to the owner and group owner, and read  permission to other users, to the file hello

 7-everybody - adds execution permission to the owner, group owner and the other users, to the file hello

+8-James_Bond - Adds a 007 permission to the file hello